ARhaman/Geothermal-Temperature-Datasets/README.md

 Install Dependencies:
 pip install -r requirements.txt

+---
 ### Metadata
 Each dataset includes metadata for rows, such as:
-- Geothermal field data (e.g., lithology, location).
+• Geothermal field data (e.g., lithology, location).
-- Well names and sample references from original sources.
+• Well names and sample references from original sources.

-For detailed references related to Yemen’s geothermal energy potential, refer to `references.txt`.
+---
 🤝 Contributing
 We welcome contributions to improve this repository!
 Please submit pull requests with clear descriptions of your changes.